caitlinraymond12/caitlinraymond12.github.io/_portfolio/portfolio.md

 bigint factorial(int n);
 ```

+### Operations

+How every operation works is every function takes in three parameters, the first two "a" and "b" are the numbers to be added, subtracted, etc., and the last parameter "r" is the result of those two.
+All three are reference parameters, the first two are reference as to save time by not having to create two new bigints every time the function is called, and the third is a reference so the result will just be put right into the variable.

 ### Addition & Subtraction
 Once two numbers are given, first they go through a function to determine if they are both postive, both negative, or one of each.

-From there, it's determined whether addition or subtraction will be used, and if they final result will be positive or negative.
+From there, it's determined whether addition or subtraction will be used.
+For example, if we are to add a positive and a negative number, the subtraction function will be called.

-For example, if a = -31, and b = 3, and I call the subtract function, it will actually end up adding 31 and 3 together using the uadd function, and make the final result negative.
+These functions also determine if the final result will be negative or positive.

 Positive and Negative Tests: